MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     GitHub Copilot should generate a response that includes a suggested PRD based on the information you provided.
 The response should include the sections that you reviewed earlier, and it should include content for each section based on the information you provided.

 1. In the Chat view, select the **Agent** mode.

+    The Set Mode dropdown menu is located in the bottom-left corner of the Chat view.

 1. In the Chat view, enter the following prompt: